-Key performance indicators are set to support the objectives within the Police and Crime Plan.
-This is supported by a comprehensive performance management framework, which is embedded within a robust accountability and governance structure.
+An Accountability Framework has been set to support the objectives within the Police and Crime Plan.
+This incorporates a system of reporting against objectives within the Police and Crime Plan and national Crime and Policing measures which is embedded within a robust accountability and governance structure.
 The performance framework and HMICFRS inspection and value for money reports support the Commissioner in holding the Chief Constable to account for the performance of the force and its efficiency and effectiveness.
-User